 A thorough grasp of user needs and the competitive landscape is essential to mobile app success.
 Design thinking supports innovation by observing and considering multiple solutions to a single problem.
 The core principle of design thinking asserts that a user-centric approach to product development encourages innovation, which leads to market differentiation and competitive advantage.

-Another integral part of mobile app success is conducting user research.
+Another integral part of mobile app success is conducting user experience research.
 User input needs to be considered throughout the entire lifecycle of the project.
 Often, market and user research are done too late – specifically as an afterthought once the product design is complete.
 However, before any development begins it’s important to understand how the user experience (UX) and user interface (UI) will work together to solve user pain points.
 Design thinking is a formalized framework for processing user data and creating appropriate design solutions to address real user needs.
 At a high level, the design thinking process identifies the purpose of the mobile product, business objectives, user needs, and mobile app success criteria.
 A design thinking consultation will prioritize product features and create the user journeys necessary to create a prototype, which is validated (or invalidated) through testing.

 Two of the biggest risks to mobile app success are scope creep and unclear or changing requirements specification.
 A product requirements document will create a clear focus for the project.
 The objective of a mobile app PRD is to fully define the purpose of the project by detailing the business strategy and technical requirements, identifying risk areas and challenging product assumptions.